andrew/ultimate-awesome/README.md

 - [awesome-arctic-data](https://github.com/arctic-risk/awesome-arctic-data) - A curated list on data sources related to climate change in the arctic. .
 - [awesome-nextui](https://github.com/avalynndev/awesome-nextui) - A curated list of awesome things related to nextUI.
 - [awesome-terminals-ai](https://github.com/bnlnpps/awesome-terminals-ai) - A curated collection of AI-powered tools for terminal.
-- [awesome-content-marketing](https://github.com/brandonhimpfen/awesome-content-marketing) - A curated list of tools, platforms, strategies, and resources for content marketing.
 - [awesome-ios-talks](https://github.com/bystritskiy/awesome-ios-talks) - 🇷🇺 A list of interesting сonference and meetups talks about iOS development.
 - [awesome-mycroft-community](https://github.com/ChanceNCounter/awesome-mycroft-community) - Awesome stuff made by the Mycroft community.
 - [elon-musk](https://github.com/cheat-sheets/elon-musk) - Curated resources on Elon Musk's innovations and leadership to inspire success.